 Turtle Cookie Balls couldn’t be cuter as a make-ahead holiday treat.
 Homemade gifts are the best, and these babies prove it!

-Now that Thanksgiving is over, it’s time to think about the gift-giving season.
+As soon as Thanksgiving is over, I start to think about the gift-giving season.
 Since we can’t get together in person with all of our family this year, I’m trying my very best to make sure I am ready with lots of homemade treats on hand to give to my loved ones.

 Like these Turtle Cookie Balls.
 Let me just say that there’s something truly spectacular when chocolate, caramel, vanilla wafers, and pecans come together in one little morsel.
 And they’re SO easy to make!

 Honestly, the hardest part of making these cookie balls is keeping yourself from eating the filling by the spoonful before you can enrobe each little ball with a decadent covering of chocolate.